 In the 1981-1982 school year, MIS began the school year on its present site in a purpose built campus funded generously by Mobil Oil, Inc. Enrollment grew to new highs.
 Following the withdrawal of Mobil Oil from Medan, our student numbers began to fall again.

 In 2002, MIS became an authorized school with the Middle Years Programme of the International Baccalaureate Organization becoming the first school in Sumatra to offer this prestigious programme.
 In 2003, MIS was authorized to offer the Primary Years Programme.
-MIS also began accepting local students as the expat population in Medan continued to shrink.
+In 2017, MIS was authorized to offer the Diploma Programme, and the 2018-2019 school year will mark our first graduating Grade 12 cohort.

-For the 2016-2017 school year we have 35% local students, 30% students with mixed nationality parents with one Indonesian parent and 35% foreign students.
+For the 2017-2018 school year we have approximately 35% local students, 30% students with mixed nationality parents with one Indonesian parent and 35% foreign students.

 The MIS campus has the feel of a tropical garden.
 It is an oasis of peacefulness set amongst busy Medan.
 It has spacious classrooms, a library, a computer lab, a science laboratory, an early childhood center, two swimming pools, an indoor gymnasium with a stage, an art room, a music room, a full sized soccer field and an administration building.
 We have a fully Wifi campus and a state of the art Apple-based computer lab.
 Our campus allows for optimal conditions to educate both the mind and the body.